sromerof202/sromerof202/README.md

 💞️ **Open for Collaboration**:
 - Projects or researches revolving around Technology Management, Economics, or Policy.
-- Implementing Google Analytics for business insights.
+- Implementing Analytics for business insights.
 - Financial and risk analysis-related initiatives.
 - Innovative tech projects in the realm of urban development and management.